slsa-framework/slsa-github-generator/BYOB.md

 ```

 #### SLSA Reusable Workflow (SRW)
 The SRW acts as the build's orchestrator.
-It calls the TCA, invokes internal components to generate provenance, and returns the provenance to its TRW caller.
+It calls the TCA, generates provenance, and returns the provenance to its TRW caller.
 A TRW would typically call the SRW as follows:

 ```yaml
 - uses: slsa-framework/slsa-github-generator/.github/workflow/delegator_generic_slsa3.yml@v1.7.0